 This course provides a computer scientist’s perspective of how autonomous robots perceive the environment and plan their actions accordingly.
 Topics include: Coordinate Systems, Sensors for mobile robots, including cameras, wheel/motor sensors, obstacle avoiding sensors, etc., Localization of mobile robots and mapping of an environment (SLAM), Path/motion planning algorithms such as Bug, A*, D*, PRM, RRT etc., and multi-robot systems.

 The students will learn about the above-mentioned techniques and implement a few of them in simulation using high-fidelity simulators like V-Rep, Webots, and/or Gazebo.
-Students will also gain experience in the Robot Operating System (ROS) and will potentially implement algorithms on real TurtleBot 3 robot(s) as part of their final class projects.
+Students will also gain experience in the Robot Operating System (ROS) and will potentially implement algorithms on real TurtleBot 3, AR Drone, or Bebop 2 robots as part of their final class projects.